ariel17/ariel17.github.io/_posts/2021-02-25-shut-up-and-drive.md

 ## 2021-04-09

-The weekly basis thing is the first thing that failed XD.
+The "weekly basis" thing is the first thing that failed XD.

-The most evident diffulty was the constant search every day on activities to perfom.
-It complicated the continuity on next weeks bacause there was not a clear plan about exercises to do.
-I will append an _activities_ item in the daily plan to reduce the time searching on what to do.
+The most evident difficulty was the constant search on every day for activities to perfom.
+It complicated the continuity on next weeks bacause there was not a clear plan about what exercises to do.
+I will append _activity_ items in the daily plan to solve it.

 ## 2021-04-11